-For most of us, a whole new kitchen set (and finding a place to store it!) might not be practical.
+For most of us though, a whole new kitchen set (and finding a place to store it!) might not be practical.
 Instead, thoroughly examine any pans with worn surfaces, scratches or dents that could harbor food between uses.
 It’s probably time to replace them anyway, and going gluten free is the perfect excuse.

 If you simply cannot dedicate pans for exclusive gluten free use, don’t worry.
 Just be sure to scrub the pans well and then wash them in a dishwasher using all washing and drying cycles.
 Your pans will be cleaner-than-clean, and also safe.

 Get familiar with some of the many names for potential gluten sources like malt flavoring, malt vinegar or any unspecified thickeners, stabilizers, starches or flavorings.
 If these ingredients are wheat-based, wheat must be noted on the ingredient label; however, if they are barley or rye-based, they are not specifically required to be called out as such on the label.

 Carry lists of gluten free grains and gluten containing ingredients as a reference to double-check when you run across something new or unique.
 You don’t have to spend more money on these lists; you can find lots of fact-checked content online.
 You can even carry my book with you, The First Year: Celiac Disease and Living Gluten Free.

 Since August of 2014, the FDA has required manufacturers who label their products as “Gluten Free” to ensure that their products contain less than 20ppm gluten.
 Some do a better job than others.
-The best way to be sure that a product is safe for your family is to buy products that are CERTIFIED gluten free by independent organizations like GFCO and CSA.
+The best way to be sure that a product is safe for your family is to buy products that are CERTIFIED gluten free by independent organizations like GFCO.

 Other products may in fact contain gluten as part of something else listed.
 So how do you know?
 The best way to find out for sure is to contact the company directly through their website or customer service phone number.
 If they can’t give you a satisfactory answer, then opt against it; no food is worth the risk.

 Remember that gluten could be in anything from salad dressing to chewing gum, so don’t assume a food is safe just because it doesn’t obviously contain flour.

-Feel free to try a sample of my gfJules flour for only $5.
+Feel free to try a sample of my gfJules flour for only $7.50.
 Trying is believing that gluten-free foods can taste just as good (or better!) than those with gluten!

-If part of your family is going gluten free, everyone in the family should be eating gluten free meals at home together.
+If part of your family is going gluten free, everyone in the family should be eating gluten free meals at home, together.

 Otherwise, there is honestly no reason why you should have any gluten flour in your kitchen any more.
 It is far too easy for such a light ingredient like flour to contaminate other things in the kitchen.
 Plus, it’s cheaper, easier, more efficient and more conducive to family dining if you can all enjoy the same food.
 And lick the bowl together.

-Once everyone tastes the delicious and easy foods available on your diet (trust me! just look through all the amazing recipes on my site to get you started!), there will be no excuses!
+Once everyone tastes the delicious and easy foods available on your diet (trust me! just look through all the amazing gluten-free recipes on my site to get you started!), there will be no excuses!
 Furthermore, one of the easiest ways to stay on a gluten free diet is to have the support of your family and friends.
 If your family eats different foods at every meal, it will be much harder for you to stay on a gluten free diet and to remain positive about your new lifestyle.

-Gluten-free snacks and pre-packaged items like cookies, pretzels, chips, bars, cereals and the like do often contain more sugar and/or fat than their wheat-based counterparts because most manufacturers opt for cheaper gluten-free flours with odd flavors or grittiness that needs to be masked by extra sugar or oils.
+Gluten-free snacks and pre-packaged items like cookies, pretzels, chips, bars, cereals and the like DO often contain more sugar and/or fat than their wheat-based counterparts because most manufacturers opt for cheaper gluten-free flours with odd flavors or grittiness that needs to be masked by extra sugar or oils.

 If you steer clear of such processed foods, you’ll save money and avoid the nutritional void offered by products like these.
 Instead opt for adding more whole foods to your diet — shop the perimeter of the grocery store and stock up on vegetables, fruits, legumes (beans) and nuts, as well as unprocessed meat, seafood or organic tofu for protein.
 If these form the foundation of your family’s gluten-free diet, everyone will eat well, in fact probably better than before the family started reading nutritional labels and removing gluten from their diets.

 Gluten free baked goods like these should be the special extras that you add to your new whole food-based diet, meaning that your family will eat a nutritionally balanced diet but not feel deprived of breads and treats — a true recipe for long-term success.

-Download your complimentary copy of my New to Gluten Free e-book
+Download your complimentary copy of my New to Gluten Free e-book.

-or buy the electronic version of my paperback: The First Year: Celiac Disease and Living Gluten Free.
+or buy the electronic version of my award-winning paperback: The First Year: Celiac Disease and Living Gluten Free.